 When an installation defines mass storage volume groups, each group is given a default for space.
 Specific volume requests for new data sets require the SPACE parameter.
 Nonspecific volume requests with the MSVGP parameter can optionally specify the SPACE parameter.
-Nonspecific volume requests without the MSVGP parameter can optionally specify the SPACE parameter.
-Nonspecific volume requests without the MSVGP=SYSGROUP.
-The space default will always be contiguous cylinders.
+Nonspecific volume requests without the MSVGP parameter can optionally specify the SPACE parameter if the request will default to MSVGP=SYSGROUP.
 If other types of space attributes are desired, the SPACE parameter can be coded to override the specified default.
 Neither directory nor index quantities can be provided in the default; therefore, the SPACE parameter must be coded for new BPAM or ISAM data sets on mass storage volumes.

-Before using mass storage volumes, refer to OS/VS Mass Storage System (MSS) Services for Space Management.
+Before using mass storage volumes, refer to OS/VS Mass Storage System (MSS) Services: General Information and OS/VS Mass Storage System (MSS) Services: Reference Information.